Bardreamaster/SilenceMountain/tabs/cv.md

 ## EDUCATION

+**University of Bologna**                                                Bologna, Italy

+Master of Artificial Intelligence                                                                     2025/9 - Present

 **Southern University of Science and Technology (SUSTech)**                                                Shenzhen, China

 Bachelor of Engineering in Robotics Engineering                                                                     2018/8 – 2022/7